omnetpp/omnetpp/doc/src/userguide/ini-editor.rst

 section where the parameters are stored.
 After selecting the section from the list, the form shows the name of the edited network and the fallback section.
 The table below the list box shows current settings of the section and all other sections from which it has inherited settings.
 You can move parameters by dragging them.
-If you click a table cell, you can edit the parameter name (or pattern), its value and the comment attached to it. :kbd:`Ctrl+Space` brings up a content assist.
+If you click a table cell, you can edit the parameter name (or pattern), its value and the comment attached to it. :kbd:`Ctrl+SPACE` brings up a content assist.
 If you hover over a table row, the parameter is described in the tooltip that appears.

 .. figure:: pictures/INI-FormEditor3.png